 Projects will be selected based on their artistic merit, ability to engage an audience, and potential for success in the marketplace.

-Projects that are selected will participate in roundtable meetings with industry figures over four days.
+Filmmakers with projects which are selected for Only in New York will participate in roundtable meetings with industry figures over four days.

 Additionally, they will be considered for Pitch Perfect, a pitching event presenting WIPs to influential industry figures.
-Pitch Perfect projects will be given 10 minutes to pitch, including trailer or clip, and 15-20 minutes of feedback from an industry panel.
+Pitch Perfect projects will be given 10 minutes to pitch, including trailer or clip, followed by 15-20 minutes of feedback from an industry panel.

 MISSION & OBJECTIVE